DJ LeMahieu Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 16th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 15th in the league.

-- The Rays have a 2.91 team ERA that ranks first among all MLB pitching staffs.
+- The Rays' 2.91 team ERA is No. 1 among all MLB pitching staffs.

-- Rays pitchers combine to allow 21 home runs (0.6 per game), the first-fewest in baseball.
+- Rays pitchers combine to surrender the fewest home runs in baseball (21 total, 0.6 per game).

-- The Rays are sending Rasmussen (3-2) out to make his seventh start of the season.
-He is 3-2 with a 3.66 ERA and 34 strikeouts in 32 2/3 innings pitched.
+- The Rays are sending Guerra (0-0) out to make his second start of the season.

-- In his most recent time out on Sunday, the righty threw five innings against the Chicago White Sox, allowing three earned runs while surrendering nine hits.
+- His most recent appearance came out of the bullpen on Saturday when the righty threw one scoreless inning against the New York Yankees without allowing a hit.

-- The 27-year-old has put up an ERA of 3.66, with 9.6 strikeouts per nine innings, in six games this season.
-Opponents are hitting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.